psunlpgroup/FairSumm/README.md

 <img src="src/exp_result.png" width = "850" alt="sample" align=center />
 </div>

 Overall results of all datasets and models.
-We consider 6 datasets, 4 models, and 2 metrics.
+We consider 6 datasets, 9 models, and 2 metrics.
 BUR and UER are better with a lower score $\downarrow$. **Bold** indicates the best performance, and <ins>underline</ins> indicates the second best.
-Results show that gpt-4, gpt-turbo-3.5, and text-davinci-003 obtain the best performance on 6, 4, and 2 metrics, respectively. $^\bigstar$ Alpaca produces a number of empty strings which we ignore.
-Thus, the results of Alpaca are not compatible with other models.
 ## Project Structure
 ```dockerignore
 .